CAMeL-Lab/palmyra/README.md

 |	A GUI for Dependency Annotation
 +-----------------------------------------------+

-Author: Talha Javed
+Original Author: Talha Javed

-Last update: August 6, 2017
+Last update: July 15, 2019

 CONTENTS OF THIS FILE
 ---------------------